We want your visitor experience to be as easy and as fun as possible.

 Q: Can I drop my child off?
 Is there day care?

-A: Our policy is that every child must be accompanied by an adult and every adult must be accompanied by a child.
-Please do not plan to leave your child unattended at all during your vist to the Museum.
-Additionally, we do not at this time have day care. (back to top)
+A: Our policy is such that every child must be accompanied by an adult and every adult must be accompanied by a child.
+Please do not leave your child unattended at all during your vist to the Museum.
+Additionally, we do not at this time have day care.

 Q: Do you have changing tables, restrooms, water fountains?